JXU0728/STAT-628-module-1/README.md

 (3) a code folder containing R codes.

-(4) an plots folder containing some of images produced.
+(4) an plots folder containing some of plots used in jupyter notebook summary.

 (5) The presentation slides.